tesseract241/evolution-gpu/README.md

 The header defines a handful of templated struct types, and an `evolve` function which uses those templated types and a function parameter that uses those templated types.
 For the end-user this resolves into having to define a fitness function that takes a 'Body', as defined in ['evo-devo-gpu'][evo-devo-gpu], and two user-defined structs that describe the ideal values of some user-defined quantity the body should have, together with the weights each of those quantities should have in calculating the fitness of said body.
-Once the fitness function has been defined, it's time to describe what sort of genetic algorithm the user wants to use: this is done by specializing the templated struct types defined in the header with the Target and Weights struct types the user has defined in the previous step, and then instantiating a single 'SelectionPlan', which will in turn have a set amount of Stages; each stage consists of Substages, which correspond to the possible ways to generate new individuals defined in ['genetic-algorithm--'][genetic-algorithm--].
+Once the fitness function has been defined, it's time to describe what sort of genetic algorithm rules the user wants to use: this is done by specializing the templated struct types defined in the header with the Target and Weights struct types the user has defined in the previous step, and then instantiating a single 'SelectionPlan', which will in turn have a set amount of Stages; each stage consists of Substages, which correspond to the possible ways to generate new individuals defined in ['genetic-algorithm--'][genetic-algorithm--].
 Make sure that the sum of the individuals processed by the substages in a stage is equal to the total population size.